splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 * You want to facilitate developer experimentation with automatic instrumentation through NuGet packages.
 * You need to solve version conflicts between the dependencies used by the application and the automatic instrumentation.

-However, you shouldn't use the NuGet packages if any of the following apply to your environment:
+Don't use the NuGet packages if any of the following apply to your environment:

 * You're unable to add the NuGet packages to the application project.
 This can be the case when instrumenting a third-party application.
 * You can't accommodate the increased disk use required by installing the NuGet packages separately for each instrumented application running on the same machine.
 * You need to instrument a legacy application that can't be migrated to the SDK-style project.
 To verify whether your project is SDK style, see `Identify the project format <https://learn.microsoft.com/en-us/nuget/resources/check-project-format>`__ in the NuGet documentation.

-To install the distribution manually, see :ref:`otel-dotnet-manual-install`.
+If your scenario isn't compatible with NuGet package installation, install the distribution manually.
+See :ref:`otel-dotnet-manual-install`.

 .. note::